m4hdi-png/CodingChallenges/README.md

-# CodingChallenges-
+# CodingChallenges

-to do java and coding challenges
+This repo is for learning Java and doing coding exercises.